Kingles/gamelab.js/README.md

 Gamelab.js
 ========

-A game engine, based on NodeJS and ThreeJS, written in Coffee-Script.
+A game engine based on node.js and three.js by Seandon Mooy
-The spirital successor to the "E" engines.
-By Seandon Mooy

 To great a new project